 Denial: I don’t have to study for this message.
 I’m just going to read the text and let ‘er rip.
 Driscoll doesn’t need notes, neither do I.

 Anger: If I have to study I’m going to make it count.
-I’m cleaning house this weekend; kicking butt and taking names.
+I’m cleaning the house this weekend; kicking butt and taking names.
 Deacon Jones better be there, it’s time for some wrath of God upside his head.

-Bargaining: I’ve read the text 500 times, every commentator who’s ever written and listened to everything Piper, Chandler and Warren ever preached and I’ve got nothing.
+Bargaining: I’ve read the text 500 times, every commentator who’s ever written and listened to everything Piper, Chandler, and Warren ever preached and I’ve got nothing.
 God, please help me write this message.
 I need something, anything.
 I promise to be nice.
 I’ll even stop praying for Deacon Jones to meet an untimely demise; just give me a nugget to preach on.